quicwg/multipath/draft-ietf-quic-multipath.md

 contain a path challenge.
 Such packets are valid if they can be properly decrypted and if they contain a valid connection ID.
-As stated above, the server independently needs to perform path validation before sending packets on this new path.
+As stated above, the server independently needs to perform path validation before sending data packets on this new path, and the anti-amplification limit from {{Section 8 of QUIC-TRANSPORT}}
+applies.

 An endpoint that receives packets on a new path and does not want to establish this path is expected to close the path by sending a PATH_ABANDON